1370 conclave

-In the papal conclave held on 29 and 30 December 1370, after the death of Pope Urban V, Cardinal Pierre Roger de Beaufort was elected pope under the name Gregory XI.
+In the papal conclave held on 29 and 30 December 1370, after the death of Pope Urban V, Cardinal Pierre de Beaufort was elected pope under the name Gregory XI.
 He thus became seventh and the last pope of the period of Avignon Papacy.

 List of participants

-Urban V died on December 20, 1370, at Avignon.
+Urban V died on 20 December 1370, at Avignon.
 He was the first pope who resided in Rome since 1304, although only for a short time (1367 until the beginning of 1370, when he returned to Avignon).
 At the time of his death, there were 20 living cardinals.
 Eighteen of them participated in the conclave:

 Nine electors were created by Pope Urban V, five by Clement VI and four by Innocent VI.

 Post of the Camerlengo of the Holy Roman Church, the most important during sede vacante, was occupied by Arnaud Aubert, archbishop of Auch and nephew of Pope Innocent VI (but not a Cardinal).